Summary

 Engage

-Welcome participants, and introduce yourself and the session using the attached Presentation Slides.
+Welcome participants and introduce yourself and the session using the attached Presentation Slides.
+Slide 2 identifies the presenters and slide 3 itemizes the micro-credentialing courses available to take at K20.

-Display slide 2 to share the session objectives with participants.
-This will provide a road map of where you will go together during the session and will let participants know what to expect.
+Once the participants have selected their strategies, share the session objectives with participants found on slide 5, which will provide a road map of where you will go together during the session and will let participants know what to expect.

 Explore

-Move to the next slide and identify the infographic "In 60 Seconds" by GO-Globe, located either in participants’ folders or on the table.
-Participants will use this infographic to write their tweets and share them with the whole group.
+Move to slide 12 and identify the infographic “Data Never Sleeps,” located either in participants’ folders or on the table.
+Participants will use this infographic to write their comments and share them with the whole group.

 Use the example on the slide for participants to explore: A cell is like a _________ because ___________________.
 Ask participants: Is it most like a shopping mall, a bowl of gelatin, a brick wall, or an iPod?